Kalyvara/NXTheme-CHROMA/README.md

 ## Features

-Chroma comes in **4 main variants**:
+Chroma comes in **5 main variants**:

 - **default:** rounded game cards.
 This layout leaves enough room to put a custom background image.
 - **default w/ sidebar for applet icons**
+- **compact:** rounded 1:1 icons.
+When a game is highlighted, its label overlaps the game's image.
 - **1:1 regular:** big squared 1:1 icons.
 The focus animation when a game is highlighted is similar to what can be seen in SteamOS' Big Picture Mode.
-- **compact:** rounded 1:1 icons.
-When a game is highlighted, its label overlaps the game's image.
+- **1:1 cards:** squared game cards

 Available color schemes:

 - **B&W** (default)
-- **Terra Edition:** earthy colors inspired by Monokai
+- **Terra Edition:** earthy colors inspired by Monokai.
+Uses the default layout.
-- **Thalassa Edition:** aquamarine and deep blue colors
+- **Thalassa Edition:** aquamarine and deep blue colors.
+Uses the default w/ sidebar layout.

 ## Known issues